reikiel/CZ4153_DevProj/README.md

 -	Development team develops the features (or improvements) approved by the council

 Based on the requirements, the main functionality and the corresponding permissions are as follow:
-1. Propose and vote for ideas
+1. Propose and approve new Ideas
-2. Initiate minting of new governance tokens, and multi-sig for the approval of mint
-3. Initiate adhoc transfer of tokens to any valid address, and multi-sig approval for this
+2. Initiate adhoc transfer of tokens to any valid address, and multi-sig approval for this
+3. **[BONUS]** User Interface
+4. **[BONUS]** Initiate minting of new governance tokens, and multi-sig for the approval of mint

 Role|Propose/Vote for Idea|Initiate Mint| Multi-sig approval for Mint| Initiate/Multi-sig approval for Adhoc Transfer
 ---|---|---|---|---